 Anthropogenic impact in watersheds

-We calculated anthropogenic impact surrounding each sampling site to account for the influence of land-use on the structure of fish trophic networks.
-We created overlapping concentric buffers around each sampling site, with 500 meters radius, and calculated the percentage area of each land-use class (Figure 1) using ArcMap 10.6.1 (ESRI, 2018).
+We calculated the anthropogenic impact surrounding each sampling site to account for the influence of land-use on the structure of fish trophic networks.
+We created overlapping concentric buffers around each sampling site, with a 500 meters radius, and calculated the percentage area of each land-use class (Figure 1) using ArcMap 10.6.1 (ESRI, 2018).
 We tested several buffer sizes from 500 to 10,000 m in 500-m increments (500 – 10,000 m) and the 500 m buffer was best suited to our models.
 In addition, at sampling sites where fish sampling was carried out over more than one stream reach, we calculated the average land use over multiple sites.
 We used land-use data from the Brazilian Annual Land-use and Land Cover Mapping Project (MapBiomas, Collection 4.1, MapBiomas, 2020).
 This project produces 30-m pixel resolution digital annual maps of land-use in Brazil based on random forest and machine learning automatic classification processes applied to Landsat Data Collection satellite images (from 1985 until 2018).
 We retrieved MapBiomas land use layer information for the respective sampling year reported in each individual study.
 The corresponding year was not possible only for a sample obtained in 1982 and another in 2019, for which MapBiomas information was not available; then, we used the closest available information in the time series (1985 and 2018, respectively).
 The 18 land-use and land-cover classes occurring in the evaluated sites were consolidated into two broader categories of natural and non-natural land-cover.
-Natural land-cover encompasses forest formation, savanna formation, mangrove, wetland, grassland, salt flat, rocky outcrop, other non-forest natural formation (such as beach and dune, river, lake, and ocean).
+Natural land-cover encompasses forest formation, savanna formation, mangrove, wetland, grassland, salt flat, rocky outcrop, and other non-forest natural formations (such as beach and dune, river, lake, and ocean).
 The overall anthropogenic impact group includes forest plantation, pasture, annual and perennial crop, semi-perennial crop (sugarcane), mosaic of cropland and pasture, urban infrastructure, mining, and other non-vegetated areas.
 Using these categories, we were able to create a gradient of natural land-cover loss across sites, ranging from completely natural (100%) to no-remaining natural cover.
-After the broad classification of the areas, we represented cropland by the sum of the classes related to agricultural use (annual and perennial crop, and semi-perennial crop – sugarcane –), while pasture metric included the pasture class (Table S2) as they are the most frequent laduse types in Brazil.
+After the broad classification of the areas, we represented cropland by the sum of the classes related to agricultural use (annual and perennial crop, and semi-perennial crop – sugarcane –), while pasture metric included the pasture class (Table S2) as they are the most frequent land use types in Brazil.

 Linear models NODF, Q, and H2’